mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 There may be a bug report already that is similar.
 It might contain a workaround.
 You might be able to provide additional details, such as if you find a way to avoid or trigger the bug.
 See https://github.com/bcpierce00/unison/issues

-## Ask for help
+## Ask for help on the mailinglist

 If the previous steps didn't clarify matters, try sending an email describing your problem to the [users' list](https://github.com/bcpierce00/unison/wiki/Mailing-Lists).
 (Make sure you subscribe first, so that you'll see people's responses in case they reply only to the list!)

-Please include the version of Unison you are using (``unison -version)`, the ocaml version you compiled with, the OS type you are running it on, the version of the OS, the CPU type, a record of what gets printed when the ``-debug all`` option is included, and as much information as you can about what went wrong.
+Please include the version of Unison you are using (`unison -version)`, the ocaml version you compiled with, the OS type you are running it on, the version of the OS, the CPU type, a record of what gets printed when the ``-debug all`` option is included, and as much information as you can about what went wrong.
 Be sure to include version information for both machines if syncing non-locally.

 ## Reporting a bug